Skip to Content

 Introduction

-App Builder is Jitterbit's web application for building web and mobile applications.
-If you're licensed for App Builder, you can click the tile on the Harmony portal to access a configured instance:
+Jitterbit App Builder (App Builder) is Jitterbit's web application for building web and mobile applications.

 Harmony portal tile